EsriDE/ArcGIS-Sentinel2-Download-Tools/README.md

 ## Purpose
 The purpose is to provide assistance to occasional users to deal with Sentinel data in a local ArcGIS Desktop environment by means of two Python Toolbox tools and common ArcGIS Desktop experience:

-1. **Search** Data Hub Services' (DHuS) product catalog for Sentinel-2 products (L1C, or L2A where avaiable) according to given criteria (in particular spatiotemporal constraints and cloud cover limit).
+1. **Search** Data Hub Services' (DHuS) product catalog for Sentinel-2 products (L1C, or L2A soon) according to given criteria (in particular spatiotemporal constraints and cloud cover limit).
   The search results are stored in a local product catalog (raster catalog) acting as a controllable cache (for product metadata and previews).
   ![](doc/Search.png "Search tool results.")
 2. Interactively browse metadata (attribute table) and product previews (by selecting product records); mark desired product records for download.